GSA/digitalgov.gov/content/events/2018/2018-03-14-infographics-plain-language-considerations.md

 ---

-Join the [the Plain Language Community of Practice](https://www.digitalgov.gov/communities/plain-language/)for an hour-long conversation about what makes a good plain language infographic -- one that anyone can understand.
+Join the [the Plain Language Community of Practice](https://www.digitalgov.gov/communities/plain-language/) for an hour-long conversation about what makes a good plain language infographic -- one that anyone can understand.

 **We’ll cover:**